 Such contracts cannot be enforced against any of the parties involved.
 Let us consider an unenforceable contract example to understand it better:

 Let us say there is a contract where parties negotiate to sell paper clips for 10 Rs.
 But due to a printing mistake, the contract says 100 Rs.
-In this case, the contract would be declared unenforceable and would need to change to conform to the original intent of both the parties.
+In this case, the contract would be declared unenforceable and would need to change to conform to the original intent of both parties.